LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 There are also two additional [**SpriteSortMode**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode) values that can be used.
 These, however, are situational and can have draw backs when using them, so understanding what they are for is important.

 The first is [**SpriteSortMode.Texture**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Texture).
 This works similar to [**SpriteSortMode.Deferred**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Deferred) in that draw calls happen in the order they are made.
 However, before the draw calls are made, they are sorted by texture.
-This can be helpful when using multiple textures to reduce texture swapping, however it can have unintended results with layering if you're not careful.
+This can be helpful when using multiple textures to reduce texture swapping, however it can have unintended results with layering if you are not careful.

 The second is [**SpriteSortMode.Immediate**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Immediate).
 When using this sort mode, when a draw call is made, it is immediately flushed to the GPU and rendered to the screen, ignoring the layer depth, instead of batched and drawn when [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) is called.
 Using this can cause performance issues and should only be used when necessary.
 We will discuss an example of using this in a later chapter when we discuss shaders, since with [**SpriteSortMode.Immediate**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Immediate) you can adjust shader parameters for each individual draw call.

 ## Conclusion

-Let's review what you accomplished in this chapter:
+In this chapter, you accomplished the following:

 - You learned about the different parameters of the [**SpriteBatch.Draw**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.Draw(Microsoft.Xna.Framework.Graphics.Texture2D,Microsoft.Xna.Framework.Vector2,Microsoft.Xna.Framework.Color)) method and how they affect sprite rendering.
 - You learned how the `rotation` parameter works and how to convert between degrees and radians using [**MathHelper.ToRadians**](xref:Microsoft.Xna.Framework.MathHelper.ToRadians(System.Single)).